These closures are from Mar 1, 2021 and extending until July 15, 2021.

 - B.O.L.T.
 Wall – Immediately southwest of Leaning Tower.
 Closure includes all routes on the B.O.L.T.
 Wall.

-- El Capitan, Southwest Face – Closure includes all routes between and including “Peter Pan” east to the “Dihedral Wall.”
+- El Capitan, Southwest Face – Closure includes all routes between and including “Aquarian Wall” east to the “Cosmos.”

 - Fairview Dome, West Face – Tuolumne Meadows.
 Closure includes all routes between and including “Heart of Stone” to “Lucky Streaks.”
 All other routes remain open.